Navigating the CHOW (Change of Ownership): Medicare & Licensure Pitfalls

 Summary: Regulatory Diligence Comes First

+You can negotiate the perfect price, but you cannot negotiate with the government.
 Do not sign a Letter of Intent (LOI) until you have audited your regulatory standing:

 1. 36-Month Check: Are you legally allowed to transfer your provider number?